mcissel/FlowTransition/README.md

 ~~~

 ### Re-rendering
 When a section's content doesn't change, it will not re-render, UNLESS you assign a transition to that section for that route.
-For example, if you change your header template and add the following code:
+For example, if you change your header template to:

 ~~~html
 <template name="header">